pateldeev/cs480Patel/README.md

 ## PA2: User Input
 This builds on PA1 and adds user input to change the cube's movement.
 It also includes a simple menu system.
 To run this project ```cd PA2``` then follow the instructions in the README.md.

+## PA3: Moon
+This builds on PA2 and adds a "moon" cube to orbit and rotate around the already exisiting cube.
+To run this project ```cd PA3``` then follow the instructions in the README.md.